 Camila Ortiz '19, Team Studio Art

 Hey FAP!
-I'm Camila, a rising junior in Quincy House studying History & Literature with a Music Secondary.
-I also love to draw n make graphics, which why I'm joining Charlie on team Studio Art!
-I come from Davis, California (it still takes me a minute to find Massachusetts on a map!
-It's also cold here but I'm getting used to it!)
-Here at Harvard I like to spin tunez on WHRB, the student radio station, write songs, take art classes, and order Dominos at odd hours.
-I am so excited to get to know all of you and make cool art together!
+I'm Camila, a rising senior in Quincy House studying History & Literature and Music.
+I also love to draw n make graphics, which why I'm 1/2 of team studio art!
+I come from Davis, California (it still takes me a minute to find Massachusetts on a map, my cold tolerance is very low, etc etc) Here at Harvard I like to spin tunes on WHRB, the student radio station, write songs, take art classes, and order Dominos at odd hours.
+I am so excited to get to know all of you and make art together!
 Email me at email@example.com if you wanna say hey or talk about your horoscope or ask anything at all!

 Hey FAP!!
-My name is Angie and I'm a rising sophomore living in Quincy House, studying Social Studies (I promise it's actually a real thing).
-I'm from New York City which means I love talking and walking quickly and bougie coffee shops.
-I was a FAPper myself just last August and at beyond thrilled to be back as a proctor!!
-I'm one half of TEAM DANCE #YAS #LIT which makes sense because literally all I do on this campus is live breathe and bleed (mostly not literally) dance.
-Come hang out with me on campus in the Modern Dance Company, Expressions Hip Hop Company or Eleganza fashion show (read: napping in all the dance studios on campus).
-When not wearing sweatpants, I am the Director of Recruitment for the International Relations Council, staff Harvard's Model UN conferences and tour guide for the Harvard Admissions Office.
+My name is Angie and I'm a rising junior living in Quincy House, studying Government and East Asian Studies and Chinese!
+I'm from New York City which means I love talking and walking quickly and cold brew coffee.
+This is my second year returning as a proc #HYPED and I will be joining Team Production this year #EXTRAHYPED!!
+When on campus, come hang out with me in the Modern Dance Company, Expressions Hip Hop Company, Harvard Ballet Company or Eleganza fashion show (read: napping in all the dance studios on campus).
+When not wearing sweatpants, I write for the Harvard International Review, staff Harvard's Model UN conferences and tour guide for the Harvard Admissions Office.
 Realistically though, find me trolling David's Tea for free samples or walking very slowly on the treadmill while listening to Melodrama by Lorde (best album, fight me).
 FAP was one of the best weeks of my Freshman Fall when I participated in it, and I can't wait to meet you all and get to some ART-MAKING!! call me beep me anytime not on my phone, but at firstname.lastname@example.org.

 As someone whose only experience with theater before college was an ensemble role in a high school production of Sweet Charity, I 100% vibe with the uncertainty and doubt one can feel about diving in to the arts in the seemingly-daunting environment that is Harvard.
 And I am here to tell you that at any level of experience, you TOO can get in to it and get SICKENING.
 I can't wait to meet you all and share in your passion and your art, whether it be in FAP or beyond.
 Please don't hesitate to send me an email at email@example.com if you have any questions or if you want to discuss RuPaul's Drag Race Season 9.